simonchen/Openwrt-LEDE-Newifi-D1/README.md

 ```
 luci-app-ssr-plus (Fix the rule with gfw mode / restarting without killing kcptun)

 luci-app-kcptun (Brackets with $server variable for support IPv6 address)

 luci-app-udp2raw (Brackets with ${listen_addr} / ${server_addr} variables for support IPv6 address)

-udp2raw (Makefile downgrades to stable version of 0.45.0)
+udp2raw (Makefile that have downgrades to stable version of 0.45.0)

-kcptun (Makefile downgrades to stable version 20210922)
+kcptun (Makefile that have downgrades to stable version 20210922)

+frpc (Makefile that have removed upx compression - since the compressed bin can't run well)
 ```

 # What's New